dotlang/language/Enhancements.md

 decorator at compile time -> compose the object delegated to AOP.

-? - support for AOP?
+Y - support for AOP?
 applications of aop: logging, validation, caching, permission check, transaction, monitoring, timing, error handling, `onEntry, onExit, onSuccess, onException` methods of a custom aspect in PostSharp. this aspect handles call of a method.
 `onInvoke` replaces method with custom code.